daemonza/BookHero/README.md

 a ebook colleciton that's bigger than 1000, your going to hit the google limit during import.
 Busy looking at a way to get around it.

 It's tested on OS X (mountain lion), should work on any Linux/UNIX with Ruby/Rails enviroument.
-Things to look out for might be the stop command of the BookHero script.